mjeusselin/dcmm/README.md

 docker run -p 8888:8080 -v /vagrant/dcmm/git/dcmm/dcmm-resources:/vagrant/dcmm/git/dcmm/dcmm-resources:rw dcmm1:latest

-Note : The application is launched, however it's not fully operational because the docker container has not access to the image to include in DICOM.
+Note : The application is launched, the input DICOM is processed with patient id tag change and PNG inclusion and modifications are saved into an output file.
+Tracking modifications in database is disabled because no mongoDB has been configured to work with this docker container.